Emergency vehicle lighting: Philippines

+A police car used by the Philippine National Police, with an all-blue lightbar.

+An ambulance used by the Philippine Department of Health, with a red-green lightbar.

 In the Philippines, the right to use sirens and blinkers (commonly referred to as 'wang-wang') is regulated by Presidential Decree 96, Land Transportation Office Administrative Order No. 1 Series of 1973, Republic Act 4136 Section 34 b-1, the LTO Memorandum - Motorcycle Escorts and Unauthorized use of sirens, blinkers, markers, etc., and Department Of Transportation Administrative Order 2024-001.

 Presidential Decree 96 states that only official government/agency vehicles of the Armed Forces of the Philippines, National Bureau of Investigation, Land Transportation Office, Police Departments, Fire Departments, and Hospital Ambulances can use wang wang, with the list of authorized vehicles being extended by Land Transportation Office Administrative Order No. 1 Series of 1973, which also allows Law Enforcement Motor Vehicles and Fire Trucks to use sirens and blinkers.
 However, Tower Service Cars, and Wreckers are only allowed to use blinkers, without sirens.

 Likewise, Section 34 b-1 of Republic Act 4136 allows Police Cars, Fire Wagons, and Ambulances to use a bell, siren, or exhaust whistle of a type approved by the Commissioner of Land Transportation.

 The LTO Memorandum on Motorcycle Escorts and Unauthorized use of sirens, blinkers, markers, etc. states that only the President of the Philippines, Vice President of the Philippines, President of the Senate of the Philippines, Speaker of the House of Representatives of the Philippines, and the Chief Justice of the Supreme Court of the Philippines are the only government officials allowed to use sirens and blinkers, and have motorcycle escorts.
 However, the late Benigno Aquino III and former Philippine President Rodrigo Duterte have both refused to use their LTO Memorandum on Motorcycle Escorts and Unauthorized use of sirens, blinkers, markers, etc. privileges to use sirens, during their respective presidencies.

 The Department of Transportation's DOTr Administrative Order 2024-001 regulates what kind of lights are allowed for each type of emergency vehicle.
 For Law Enforcement Motor Vehicles, they are permitted to use red, white, and blue lights with sirens, while fire trucks can use red and blue lights with sirens.
 Ambulances are only allowed to use blue lights and sirens, and tower service cars and wreckers can only use yellow lights without sirens.
 The same DOTr Administrative Order also allows other government agencies that are not mentioned in either PD 96, LTO AO No.1 Series of 1973, or Republic Act 4136 Section 34 b-1, to file an emergency vehicle permit with the Land Transportation Office to gain permission to have their vehicles fitted with blinkers and sirens.

 Section 35 of Republic Act 4136 provides speed limit restrictions, with the following exceptions: